Flexonze/I-automated-a-YouTube-channel-using-Python-and-AI/README.md

 When I finally was ready to upload the first video to YouTube, I faced a really weird problem.
 The uploaded version of the video was completely broken.
 Everything was looking green and glitchy.
 I couldn’t find anyone having a similar problem online.
 This was not happening on my computer or on TikTok.
 It seemed to be some kind of encoding problem, even though I was using all the recommended settings by YouTube on there troubleshooting page.
 I fixed that problem by changing some settings (pretty much randomly) when exporting the video.
 To this day, I still have some compression issues when uploading.
 The videos always look much better on my computer then on YouTube and TikTok.

 I was using OpenAPI’s API to come up with the script of the video.
 I came up with a prompt that would get a pretty consistent answers from the AI.
 Although I would sometime need to manually tweak the script a bit, I was usually pretty satisfied with the results.
-But, GPT 3.5 is is stuck in 2021, which is a problem when I want to include games that came out in 2022 or 2023.
+But, GPT 3.5 is stuck in 2021, which is a problem when I want to include games that came out in 2022 or 2023.
 I tried using Bing’s chat for those specific games, but the generated text is usually way too long and specific and the results were needing much more manual tweaking.
 I do not have a solution for this yet.

 ### The result